tachiyomiorg/website/website/src/docs/guides/backups.md

 1. Log into the Tracking services you previously used.
 1. Download any extensions you've used in your backup.

-## Transferring Downloads to a New Installation
+## Transferring downloads to a new installation

 You can transfer downloaded series chapters from one version of **Tachiyomi** to another.

-## Enabling Automatic Backups
+## Enabling automatic backups

 It is highly recommended to enable automatic backups to ensure you can recover in case of any issues.